neb-b/paymeformyapi/README.md

 npm i --save paymeformyapi
 ```

-- Generate an LNBits instance and install the User Manager extension
+- Generate an LNbits instance and install the User Manager extension
 - Create a new user & wallet, this will be the user that receives payments for every api request
 - Save the `inkey` from this user's wallet